 Metal Detectorist serving the Greater San Francisco Bay Area from sunny San Mateo, CA

-If you lose your ring or other metal item of value, don’t wait, time will work against you, please call The Ring Finder / The Ring Returner, Brian Rudolph, as soon as possible.
+If you lose your ring or other metal item of value, don’t wait, time will work against you, please call The Ring Finders / The Ring Returner, Brian Rudolph, as soon as possible.
 301-466-8644.